Everything You Need To Know About Naxos Island, Greece

 Is Naxos as expensive as Santorini and Mykonos?

 No!
-Despite being in the same island group, Naxos is nowhere near as expensive as Santorini and Mykonos, which have become known for their inflated price tags.
-You’ll find accommodation and food at reasonable prices, so this is a great island for those on a budget, especially families.
+Despite being in the same island group, Naxos is nowhere near as expensive as Mykonos and Santorini, which have become known for their inflated price tags.
+You’ll find accommodation and food at reasonable prices, so this is an excellent island for those on a budget, especially families.

 Does Naxos have good nightlife?